RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 </table>

-## Duplication Services and Fee Schedule
+## Duplication Services

-The RAC offers duplication services for on-site and off-site researchers.
-If you have any questions about ordering copies of our holdings, please contact the RAC Access team at [archive@rockarch.org](mailto:archive@rockarch.org).
+The RAC offers digitization services to both our onsite and virtual or offsite users.

+To get started, you will need to create a user account in [RACcess](https://raccess.rockarch.org/), the RAC’s online request and duplication management system.
+Once you’ve created your account, duplication requests can be made directly through your account or from our [DIMES online catalog’s](https://dimes.rockarch.org/) My List page, which connects to your account.

+Digitization requests are generally processed on a first-come, first-served basis.
+The RAC endeavors to fulfill all digitization requests within 90 days.
+However, a request may take longer depending on the volume of materials being requested and whether additional handling is necessary due to the original item’s condition or format.
+We do not do rush orders.

-The RAC may decline to copy certain documents that in its judgment may suffer damage as a result of duplication.
+Please note that the RAC may decline to copy certain materials that in its judgment may suffer damage due to the handling necessary for digitization.
+Any materials with serious preservation concerns will be evaluated and may require us to use an outside digitization vendor.

-PLEASE NOTE: Because of increased demand for duplication services caused by the pandemic and our re-opening to onsite researchers, we are currently experiencing a greater than normal delay in fulfilling requests.
-We thank you for your patience as we work to reduce the backlog and complete orders in as timely a manner as possible.

-### PDFs or TIFF/JPEG images
-Duplication requests are limited to 500 pages/images per order.

-- Unit cost: $0.50 per page/image
-- Orders are sent via electronic delivery without additional charge.
+## Fees and Limitations

+RAC duplication request fees and limitations are based on the item you have identified through our DIMES online catalog, usually a file (regardless of the number of pages or folders associated with the file), an oversized flat file item (such as a map or blueprint), or an audiovisual item.
+Each item requested constitutes a “transaction” for digitization, regardless of page count.

+**The RAC charges a flat fee of $25.00 per transaction.** We do not charge for materials that have already been digitized.

+**Users are limited to requesting 20 transactions per calendar year.** We encourage you to consult with an archivist at archive@rockarch.org to assist you in prioritizing your transaction requests prior to ordering.
+Additional transactions over 20 can be saved in the user’s account for future processing.

-### Audiovisual Materials
+### Audiovisual materials

-For on-site researchers, accessible (already digitized) audiovisual files are available for download at the RAC through our Virtual Vault.
+- Already digitized audiovisual files are available for download by onsite users at the RAC through our Virtual Vault.
+These files will be delivered electronically to offsite users, unless otherwise arranged.

-For off-site researchers, the following fee schedule applies to audiovisual material for which we already have digital access files.
-If access files currently do not exist, the costs associated with "Outsourced Digitization" applies in addition to the following charges:

-- Unit cost: $10.00 per title (Format: Audio MP3 or moving image MP4)
-- Service charge: $25.00 per order
-- Audiovisual material will be delivered electronically, unless otherwise arranged.
 The RAC does not create DVD or CD copies.
+- If access files currently do not exist, audiovisual items must be sent to an outside digitization vendor, and the user will be charged the vendor cost in addition to the $25.00 transaction fee.
+This process could take up to six months to complete.
+Please contact us at [archive@rockarch.org](mailto:archive@rockarch.org) for further details, including time and cost estimates.
 - Higher-resolution audiovisual files are to be arranged with the RAC.
 Please contact us at [archive@rockarch.org](mailto:archive@rockarch.org) for further information on time and cost estimates.

-### Outsourced Duplication

-Duplication of any material that is oversized, bound, three-dimensional, fragile, or damaged, as well as duplication of audiovisual materials, will be outsourced to an external vendor.
-Please contact us at
+### Oversized flat file items.
+- The RAC can digitize individual oversized flat file items (maps, blueprints, posters, etc.) up to 34 inches by 24 inches (34” x 24”) in size.
-[archive@rockarch.org](mailto:archive@rockarch.org) for further details, including time and cost estimates.
+- All larger sizes must be sent to an outside digitization vendor, and the user will be charged the vendor cost in addition to the $25.00 transaction fee.
+This process could take up to six months to complete.
+Please contact us at [archive@rockarch.org](mailto:archive@rockarch.org) for further details, including time and cost estimates.

+### Publication quality individual pages or photographic images.
+- Users requesting a high-resolution, publication quality scan of an individual page or photographic image may make such requests though their RACcess account and then must follow up with an email to [archive@rockarch.org](mailto:archive@rockarch.org) that includes details of the specific image being requested and the resolution requirements.
+- Because such requests require special handling, you will be charged $25.00 per image with a limit of 20 items.
+- Please consult with an archivist at [archive@rockarch.org](mailto:archive@rockarch.org) with any questions.

 ## Copyright